Couvent et Basilique Saint-Bernard: History

 A strong house was built on the Butte de Fontaine in the 11th century, entrusted by the Duke of Burgundy to Tescelin le Roux, father of the future Saint Bernard.

 Saint Bernard was born in what is now the large tower.

 A village emerged at the foot of the butte to serve the castle.

 The church of Saint-Ambrosinien, beside the château, would become the Église Saint-Bernard in the 19th century.

 In 1376 the villagers brought stone to rebuild this church.

 The church was again remodelled in the 15th and 16th centuries, and took its present aspect.

 In the 17th century the reformed community of the order of Cîteaux, the congregation of the Feuillants, acquired the birthplace of Saint Bernard.

-The château was converted into a royal monastery and decorated using donations from King Louis XIII of France (1601–43) and Anne of Austria (1601–66).
+The château was converted into a royal monastery and decorated using donations from King Louis XIII (1601–43) and Anne of Austria (1601–66).

 During the French Revolution (1789–99) ecclesiastical property was confiscated and sold by the state.

 The monastery of the Feuillants was destroyed.

 The land was purchased by winegrowers.